alnazad/React-Slick--Carousel/README.md

 # React-Slick--Carousel
-All direction is given in the code
+All direction is given in the code;

-Auto Play Carousel For React
+Auto Play Carousel For React;
-React-Slick-Carousel
+React-Slick-Carousel;
 Slick-Carousel